 The last thing you want to do after finding your dream apartment or dream tenant is more paperwork.
-But figuring out what’s going on in your new Ontario standard lease doesn’t have to be harder than finding an affordable place in Yorkville.
-We’re going to break down exactly what you need to know before you put your signature on anything.
+Figuring out what’s going on in your new Ontario standard lease doesn’t have to be harder than finding an affordable place in Yorkville, though.
+Here, we’re going to break down exactly what you need to know before you put your signature on anything.

 Table of Contents